-2. Georgia peaches
+2. Georgia Peaches

 Of course, not even Coca-Cola has earned the honor of being part of the state nickname (the Peach State), a reference to the longtime strength of Georgia’s peach industry, which dates back to the mid-nineteenth century and now produces more than 40 commercial varieties.
-The Georgia Peach Festival is held each year in aptly-named Peach County, where a volunteer team of bakers create what was until recently “the world’s largest peach cobbler,” measuring 11 feet long, five feet wide, and eight inches deep.
+The Georgia Peach Festival is held each year in Fort Valley, part of the aptly-named Peach County, where a volunteer team of bakers create what was until recently “the world’s largest peach cobbler,” measuring 11 feet long, five feet wide, and eight inches deep.

-3. Vidalia onions
+3. Vidalia Onions

 The history of the official state vegetable dates back to 1931 when a farmer in Toombs County discovered that the onions he had planted were unexpectedly sweet and mild.
-Today, Vidalia onions—grown in 13 Georgia counties and portions of seven others—are revered far and wide, and each April the “sweet onion city” of Vidalia, GA (home of the Vidalia Onion Museum), anticipates the harvest with its four-day Vidalia Onion Festival.
+Today, Vidalia onions—grown in 13 Georgia counties and portions of seven others—are revered far and wide, and each April the “sweet onion city” of Vidalia (home of the Vidalia Onion Museum), anticipates the harvest with its four-day Vidalia Onion Festival.